shalikadulaj/IoT-Mini-Project-1/README.md

 AWS DynamoDB, a fully managed NoSQL database, we are using this for storing alert data.
 With seamless scalability and low-latency access, DynamoDB ensures reliable and fast retrieval of alert information.
 Its flexible schema accommodates evolving data needs, making it a robust solution for storing and retrieving dynamic alert data.

-**Create rule for ingesting alert data into dynamoDB**
+**Create a rule for ingesting alert data into DynamoDB**

 	AWS IoT > Message Routing > Rules > Select rule which you create above (for sending email) > Edit
 - Add another rule action
 	- Choose an action - “DyanamoDBv2 (Split message into multiple colums of a DynamoDB table”
 	- Add table – Click on “Create DynamoDB table”
-	- Add a IAM role – Click on “create new role”
+	- Add an IAM role – Click on “create new role”

 </details>